NotaNewbieCoder/Abusive-words-replacer/README.md

 To test locally follow the following steps:
 * Fork repo and then clone locally
 * install required dependencies
-* python app.py to run the file
+* 'python app.py' command to run the file

 Use Advanced Rest Client to make a post request